 At St Benet’s, children carry out a piece of assessment in Reading, Writing, Maths and Grammar, Spelling and Punctuation each term.
 The children also complete a piece of assessment in RE each term and a Science assessment at the end of each topic.
 Test scores, as well as the work in books, are used to collate the overall child’s performance that term in each subject.
 In termly reports, children are reported as:

 - On track to meet the age related expectations

 - Working above the age related expectations

-Children in Years 2 and Year 6 who complete SATS at the end of their Key Stage One (Year 2) or Key Stage Two (Year 6) phase, shall also be given a scaled score and an indication if they have achieved the expected standard or not met the expected standard as well as an indication of whether they are working at a greater depth standard (working above age related expectations).
+Children in Years 2 and Year 6 who complete SATS at the end of their Key Stage One (Year 2) or Key Stage Two (Year 6) phase, shall also be given a scaled score and an indication if they have achieved the expected standard or not met the expected standard as well as an indication of whether they are working at a greater depth standard/ high score (working above age related expectations).